sensu/sensu-docs/content/sensu-go/6.8/operations/maintain-sensu/disaster-recovery.md

 This page describes best practices for making Sensu configuration backups and processes for restoring your Sensu configuration for disaster recovery.

 The disaster recovery processes include steps for creating backups of various configurations pertaining to Sensu, but you must make backups *before* you need to use them.
 Read [best practices for backups][2] for more information.

+{{% notice note %}}
-This page also makes some assumptions about the disaster scenario, namely that your primary Sensu deployment is down and you need to bring up a new one to take its place.
+**NOTE**: The instructions on this page assume that your primary Sensu deployment is down and you need to bring up a new one to take its place.
+{{% /notice %}}

 ## PostgreSQL

+This section explains how to create a backup PostgreSQL Sensu configuration rather than how to back up the PostgreSQL database.
-The scope of this section does not include backing up the PostgreSQL database, but instead discusses creating a backup PosgreSQL Sensu configuration.
-PostgreSQL's current role in a Sensu deployment is limited to storing the last 21 check executions, limiting its use in a true disaster recovery scenario.
-As a best practice, we recommending using a time series database (TSDB) for long-term event retention and storage.
+In a Sensu deployment, PostgreSQL stores the last 21 check executions, which limits its use in a true disaster recovery scenario.
+As a best practice, we recommend using a time series database (TSDB) for long-term event retention and storage.

 {{% notice note %}}
 **NOTE**: This process uses [sensuctl dump](../../../sensuctl/back-up-recover/) to create backups.